evan-routhier/evan-routhier.github.io/resume.md

 **Boy Scouts of America - Eagle scout**

-**UW - Madison Track Club board member**
+**UW - Madison Track Club Meet Coordinator**
 Organize team events and plan the season's race schedule

-### Projects and Research
+### Current Projects and Research

 **Malagasy dietary mercury exposure**\
 Working with Dr. Elsie Sunderland and Dr. Chris Golden, we are investigating/ the dietary sources of mercury for two populations of people who display distinct/ dietary patterns.
-Dietary sources of mercury are determined using a toxicokinetic/ model and isotope mixing model.
-Affects of diet on mercury processing are/ interpreted using microbiome data.
-This work is in progress.
+Dietary sources  and toxicokinetics of mercury are determined via dietary surveys,/ exposure models and isotope mixing models.
+We are further investigating the impact gut microbiome/ has on Hg toxicokinetics.

 **Mercury in the Rio Negro, Brazil**\
-Working with Dr. Sunderland and Dr. Scot Martin, work to investigate the sources/ of mercury to the Rio Negro will begin in September 2023.
-This work is done in/ collaboration with members of Amazonas State University in Manaus, Brazil./ This work is in progress

-**Mercury contamination to Gruber's Grove Bay, Lake Wisconsin**\
-Determining the source of legacy contamination in Gruber's Grove Bay, which is/ proximal to a retired ammunition plant operated by the United States Army.
-The/ sediments in the bay continue to contain elevated levels of mercury even after/ multiple remediation attempts by the army.
-Mercury source determination was/ done by interpreting total mercury concentrations and isotope ratios of the sediments/ within the bay.
+With Dr. Sunderland, Dr. Scot Martin, and Dr. Sergio Duvoisin Junior, we am investigating the sources/ of mercury to Amazonian rivers and pathways for methylation within these rivers.